Lorys89/DELL_OPTIPLEX_9020_USFF/README.md

 * Computetrance
 * TPM
 * UEFI Network Stack
-* cfg lock and DVMT and unlock NVME gen3: DO AT YOUR OWN RISK!!!
-It may brick your laptop.
+* cfg lock and DVMT DO AT YOUR OWN RISK!!!
+It may brick your PC.

 ## Credits